|Let's clear up a myth. "Cell tower lease buyout firms will pay almost anything to

 on the industry outlook for a particular company the leases with these can

 bring between 170 and 190 times monthly rent.

 Leases for tier 3 cell carriers may or may not be worth an offer to a buyout firm

 as the risk is just too high, but may be valued at 160 to 180 times monthly rent.

 Lease terms are another important factor in valuing your cell site.
 There are 3

-that are most important: the present rent; escalation % and frequency; if your
+that are most important: the present rent; escalation percentage and

-lease allows you rights to additional carrier revenues should the master lease
+frequency; if your lease allows you rights to additional carrier revenues should

-holder may add during the term of the lease.
+the master lease holder may add another carrier during the term of their lease

 The structure that the carrier's equipment is attached also determines a large